10 Activities to Do in Egypt: A Must-Read Guide for Travelers

 The quarry in Aswan, where the Unfinished Obelisk lies, is a site of significant historical importance.
 It was here that the Egyptians carved their obelisks directly from the bedrock.
 The site, now an open-air museum, includes not only the Unfinished Obelisk but also other partially worked obelisk bases and rock carvings, offering a glimpse into the stone-working techniques of ancient Egypt.
 The entire area is protected by the Egyptian government, highlighting its cultural and archaeological significance.

-4-Tour the Luxor Museum
+4. Tour the Luxor Museum

 Luxor Museum Top Exhibits